Skylake-dev/Notes/Computer Security/Computer Security.md

 Looking at the query we can see that it accepts user input as is and uses it to build the query --> the user can modify the structure of the query!
 For example, if the user puts int the `txtUser` field field something like `username'; --` when the query is build it will be like:
 `SELECT * FROM Users WHERE username='username'; --'AND password='not_relevant';`
-This will execute only up untile the semicolon because `--` in SQL generally means comment (there can be different syntax for different DBMSs, like `#` for MySql).
+This will execute only up until the semicolon because `--` in SQL generally means comment (there can be different syntax for different DBMSs, like `#` for MySql).
 The result is that the user is logged in as `username` without knowing the password.
 Note that this procedure can be done for every existing user --> an attacker can log in pretending to be whoever he wants, provided that he knows its username.

 There are other things that an attacker can do: